ArisKaragiannopoulos/VesselCourseOptimization/README.md

 After you are done installing node.js and mongoDb please visit the following links to install Express and mongoose : https://expressjs.com/en/guide/database-integration.html    Express https://www.npmjs.com/package/mongoose                      Mongoose

+In order to start the application go to the project directory and use the command : node app.js